When Access Disappears

 I hesitated.
 “There’s not much to say.”

-“Bullshit,” She said.
-The word landed hard, heavier than her breath.
-Her hand hovered at her side, fingers twitching, like she wasn’t sure whether to reach for me or let go.
+“Bullshit,” she said.
+The word landed hard.
+Her hand hovered at her side, fingers twitching, unsure whether to reach for me or let go.

 I exhaled.
 “A patient reminded me of you,” I said quietly.
 “And she died.”

 The space between us filled with everything we weren’t saying.
 I left the room without finishing my coffee.
-Later, I heard her and the misstep—the soft thud of movement, then the crash of plate and food hitting tile.
+Later, I heard her—a misstep, the soft thud of movement, then the crash of plate and food hitting tile.

-I silently got the broom, cleaned the mess, and walked out the door.
+I silently grabbed the broom, cleaned the mess, and walked out the door.

-The day before, Jake was already at the rig, rubbing sanitizer between his palms like he hoped it might work from the inside out.
+The day before, Jake Stephens, my friend and fellow medic, was already at the rig, rubbing sanitizer between his palms like it might work from the inside out.
 We ran three calls before noon.

-The third was Leah—a patient in a third-floor walk-up.
-COVID-positive.
-Possibly long COVID.
-She was slumped against the couch, legs angled awkwardly inward, fingers twitching.
+The third was Leah—COVID-positive, maybe long COVID.
+She was slumped on the couch, legs angled inward, fingers twitching.

 “It’s been a year,” she said.
 “Worse since COVID last fall.
 They said it would fade.”
 A pause.
 Then, quieter: “It didn’t.”